disruptek/bump/README.md

 $ bump --minor --release add release option
 2.2.0: add release option

+# optionally set the Nim logging level for more spam
+$ bump --log lvlDebug

 # optionally specify a particular .nimble file to work on
 $ bump --target some.nimble
 $ bump --target some